justonemorenight/Fix-Cursor-Too-many-free-trial-accounts-used-on-this-machine/README.md

 ## Troubleshooting

 If you encounter issues:
-1. Ensure Cursor Editor is closed
+1. Ensure Cursor Editor is **open**.
-2. Run with appropriate permissions
+2. Run with appropriate permissions:
-   - Windows: Run as administrator
+   - Windows: Run as administrator.
-   - Linux/macOS: Ensure execute permissions (`chmod +x`)
+   - Linux/macOS: Ensure execute permissions (`chmod +x`).
-3. Check if the storage.json file exists
+3. Check if the storage.json file exists.
-4. Verify write permissions in the directory
+4. Verify write permissions in the directory.